Profile information

 Description

-It was founded in 2016 by Christian and Angie , a german-colombian family that lives in Medellin, jointly with supporters such as Josh, an Australian sustainability entrepreneur, and his family, and other supporters.
+Our foundation was founded in 2016 by Christian and Angie , a german-colombian family that lives in Medellin, jointly with supporters such as Josh, an Australian sustainability entrepreneur, and his family, and other supporters.
 We collaborate closely with another NGO, Salvamontes, that co-owns the property.
 The Nature reserve is unique in terms of biodiversity: several new-to-science species have been discovered there, including several orchids, ferns and frog species.
-It is the "last bastion" for several native Magnolia species that are extremely endangered and only occur in this region.
-Our mission is to protect, reproduce and distribute these Magnolia species, together with all the other biodiversity found in our Nature reserve including the Jaguar, Puma, wild cat, Ocelote an many others.
+It is the "last bastion" for several native Magnolia tree species that are extremely endangered and only occur in this region.
+Our mission is to protect, reproduce and distribute these Magnolia species, together with all the other biodiversity found in our Nature reserve including the Jaguar, Puma, wild cat, Ocelote and many others.

 In our work we try to combine community projects, donations, payments for ecosystem services and ecotourism to generate financial sustainability for the nature reserve while creating jobs and education opportunities for our neighbors.